PrestaShop/prestashop-specs/back-office/catalog/products/catalog-products-add-edit.md

 5\) **Impact on price \(tax incl.\)**: This field shouldn't be displayed if taxes are disabled in International &gt; Taxes \([issue 15330](https://github.com/PrestaShop/PrestaShop/issues/15330)\).
 When a value is filled, the price tax excl field is calculated automatically according to the tax rule chosen.
 To separate decimals a dot or a comma can be used, both should work no matter the language.
 When you change it, the same field in pricing tab is also updated.
 6\) **Availability date**: Date field.
-The date should be displayed in front-office in the product details part, no matter the availability of the product.
+The date should be displayed in front-office in the product details part (as long as it is not passed), no matter the availability of the product.
 7\) **Reference**: : The reference of the combination is displayed in the product details part in front-office, according to the selected combination.
 8\) **Minimum quantity**: In front-office \(product page & quick-view\), this value is indicated in the quantity field.
 When this value is &gt; 1, a message is displayed under the quantity field in front-office “The minimum purchase order quantity for the product is X.”